lwang-astro/PeTar/README.md

 Similar to _petar.data.process_, users should also set correct options of gravitational constant (`-G`), interrupt mode (`-i`) and external mode (`-t`).

-#### gether output files from different MPI ranks
+#### Gether output files from different MPI ranks

+When the MPI is used, each MPI processor generate individual data files.
+Thus, some output filenames contains the suffix, [MPI rank].
-The _petar.data.gether_ is used to gether output files from different MPI ranks to one file (e.g. xx.group.[MPI rank]).
+The _petar.data.gether_ is used to gether these output files from different MPI ranks to one file.
-For group files, it also generate individual files with suffix ".n[number of members in groups]'.
+In addition, it also helps to split some files into individual file so that the python tools can be used to read the data (see [Output files](#output-files)).
-In addition, the tool generates a file, "[output prefix].snap.lst" , that contains the list of all snapshot files sorted by time.
+The tool also generates a file, "[output prefix].snap.lst" , that contains the list of all snapshot files sorted by time.
 This can be used as the input for _petar.data.process_ and _petar.movie_.
 The basic usage is
 ```
 petar.data.gether [options] [data filename prefix]